19 August 2023

-Genders and Diversities: Old Questions, Persisting Challenges, Future Opportunities (Online)online course
+Genders and Diversities: Old Questions, Persisting Challenges, Future Opportunities (Online)

 This course will introduce students to the broad and vibrating field of gender and diversity studies, crossing disciplinary boundaries and reflecting on contemporary global issues around gender and diversity.
 Key questions addressed in the course are: how does gender manifest itself and determine social (in)justice?
 Who is responsible for doing and undoing gender?
 How does gender intersect with other diversity grounds and lead to structural and systemic patterns of discrimination in our societies?
 What’s the role of states in bringing about (gender) equality?

 During the first part of the course, students will gain familiarity with key working concepts, theories and perspectives – including intersectionality, masculinities studies and LGBTQI+ approaches – which will serve as essential analytical tools to be applied in the second part of the course.
 In the latter, the focus will be placed on concrete global challenges pertaining to gender and diversity, including the (under)representation of women and other groups in decision-making bodies and processes, the struggles of intersex and trans people suffering stigmatisation and discrimination in various global locations, gender-based violence in its multiple manifestations, and the often-unquestioned performative powers of language in sustaining and perpetuating gender and social hierarchies.